I Ching. Hexagram 3 is named 屯 (zhūn), “Sprouting”.

 5. We are all particles of God.
 By considering ourselves worthless, we disgrace and mortify Him.

 6. The idea of human worthlessness holds true until one discovers the interconnected nature of all things and the law of the same patterns reproduced in all levels of the cosmos, from the largest scale (macrocosm or universe-level) all the way down to the smallest scale, including humans.
 Worthlessness, as a result of ignorance, brings about depressions and misery.
 The only way to overcome it is to gradually accept the principle of “inner-outer correspondence”: change your inner condition, and life on the outside will respond.

 7. “Remember, man, you are dust and to dust you will return,” the phase of prayer.

-8. We are all Gods, who agreed to play a wonderful, yet ruthless game.
-The game is Lila, the universal play of cosmic energy manifested as life.
-We are now experiencing worthlessness to the fullest in order to detect and overcome our limitations.
+8. We are all Gods, who agreed to play a wonderful, dangerous game.
+We are now experiencing worthlessness to detect and overcome our limitations.
 Worthlessness is nothing but a rule of the game.

 10. “For boredom speaks the language of the time, and it is to teach you the most valuable lesson of your life – the lesson of your utter insignificance,” Joseph Brodsky.

 11. Compare and contrast a human being in his physical form to the whole country, the Earth and the Universe and you will inevitably see that he is negligible.
 Self-glorification is innate in human nature, but, objectively, a human being is nothing more than an ant at the universal level.